romankoval69/podcast-android-app/ANDROID_BUILD_GUIDE.md

 ## 📱 Android App Successfully Set Up!

+**⚠️ IMPORTANT: Version Compatibility Fixed**
+- Updated Android Gradle Plugin to 7.2.1 (compatible with most Android Studio versions)
+- Updated Gradle wrapper to 7.5.1
+- Updated all dependencies to compatible versions
+- **Re-download the project** if you downloaded it before this fix

 Your podcast web app has been successfully converted to an Android app using Capacitor.
 The Android project is now ready for building and testing.

 ## 🎯 What's Been Done